Barcaaaa/FtD-PlusPlus/README.md

-# Fusion-then-Distillation: Toward Cross-modal Positive Distillation for Domain Adaptive 3D Semantic Segmentation
+# Fusion-then-Distillation: Toward Cross-modal Positive Distillation for Domain Adaptive 3D Semantic Segmentation [TCSVT 2025]

 :fire: This is the official PyTorch implementation of our work. :fire: